Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/test.md

 #has_children: true
 nav_order: 8
 ---
+{: .important-title }
-# Charge the Battery Before First Use!
+> Important: Charge the Battery Before First Use!
-{: .warning }
+>
->When you purchase the batteries, they are often not fully charged!
+> When you purchase the batteries, they are often not fully charged!
 This can be a problem because several people have connected their pi's to a barely charged battery and the low-power causes them to "brown out" and have eeprom errors (where you then have to use the raspberry pi imager to reset the bootloader to get your pi working!)

 The Talentcell batteries may work a bit different than you are used to.
 You need to make sure the battery's power switch is set to "On"
 <img width="1123" height="702" alt="1fa99c2d-2f04-4c1a-99c8-b2f886d633de" src="https://github.com/user-attachments/assets/70f83747-9a77-40e3-b2a8-0d3eb0bcf480" />
 and you need to plug in the charging cable.